 Mahonia x media

 Yellow flowers are borne in dense, rounded to spike-like clusters and followed by berrylike, typically blue or blue-black (sometimes red or brown) fruit with a powdery bloom.
 Generally disease resistant, though foliage is sometimes disfigured by a small looper caterpillar.
 Fruit of all mahonias attracts birds.
-In general, pruning is needed only to remove old, damaged stems or to correct rank growth; cut those stems all theway to the ground.Mahonia x media
+In general, pruning is needed only to remove old, damaged stems or to correct rank growth; cut those stems all the way to the ground.Mahonia x media

 Hybrids between M. lomariifolia and a Japanese species.
 Grows to 6–12 ft. high and 6 ft. wide, with erect stems that branch only slightly.
 Clustered deep green leaves are held horizontally near ends of branches.
-Each leaf reaches 2 ft. long, has ranks of barbed leaflets arranged symmetrically along both sides of central leafstalk (with a single leaflet at the tip).
+Each leaf reaches 2 ft. long and has ranks of barbed leaflets arranged symmetrically along both sides of the central leafstalk (with a single leaflet at the tip).
 Plants bear upright clusters of fragrant yellow flowers in late fall and winter.
 Blue berries.
 Takes partial shade and regular water.